ShaunFerris/Coding-Note-Taking/Webdev - FSO - Intro to React.md

 They briefly mention that you could also use "create-react-app" for this course, but fuck that because it is deprecated and bad.

 ## Components
+Note right off the bat that React components must be named with the first letter capitalized.
+They also usually need to have one root element, i.e: one html element or react component that wraps all the others.
+If you need to, you can always wrap your parallel level elements in a fragment `<></>`.

 The file `App.jsx` now defines a single React component named "App".
 The command on the final line of `main.jsx` renders the contents of the "App" component into the div element defined in the file `index.html` that has the id attribute "root".
 ```jsx
 ReactDOM.createRoot(document.getElementById('root')).render(<App />)